-Critical attributes of effective, on-going, two-way communication include the following:
+Critical attributes of effective, ongoing, two-way communication include:

-° All schools will provide parents/guardians with contact information for each teacher, counselor, and administrator, including their email address and telephone extension, if available.
+- All schools will provide parents/guardians with contact information for each teacher, school counselor and administrator, including their email address and phone extension, if available.

-• The student planner is an essential tool for establishing efficient and effective organizational habits in our students.
-In addition to the expectation that the planner will be used for recording student learning goals, assignments, and special events, each school will define clear expectations for the use of student planners to include:
+- The student planner is an essential tool for establishing efficient and effective organizational habits in our students.
+In addition to the expectation that the planner will be used for recording student learning goals, assignments and special events, each school will define clear expectations for the use of student planners, including:

-° Other possible formats include a phone conference or the use of technology such as Elluminate, Skype, Face Time, etc.
+- Other possible formats include a phone conference or another type of technology.

 Expectations for communication from the school

 - Greet visitors to the school in a positive and professional manner.